RFD 031: Durable Conversation Storage with Workspace Projection

 Persistence Behavior

-- Always write to user-local storage.
+- Always writes the durable copy to user-local storage.

 Toggling Projection